Allix

 ETYMOLOGY OF ALLIS / ALIX:

-The French surname “Alix” (or “Allix”) is a matronymic surname (a surname based on the name of a female ancestor).
+The French surname “Alix” (or “Allix”) is a matronymic surname.
 “Alix” is the oldest form of the female baptismal name Alice, which is itself derived from Adelaide.
 Adelaide is a name of Germanic origin, “Adalhaid” (from adal: “noble family” + heit: “state, rank”).
 The Alix/Allix surname was usually anglicized to “Allis” outside of France (eg. with immigration to the Netherlands & England).

 According to Wikipedia, surnames derived from matronyms can be found in France, especially in Normandy, for example: Catherine, Marie, Jeanne, & Adeline: “In medieval Normandy (Duchy of Normandy), a matronymic might be used when the mother was of greater prominence than the father or the basis for a claim of inheritance.”